ryan-neil/gosurf/README.md

 # 🧑🏽‍💻 For Developers

 Interested in the application?
-Checkout our [App Configuration](https://github.com/ryan-neil/gosurf-backend#%EF%B8%8F-app-configuration) section of the GoSurf backend repo and have a look under the hood.
+Checkout our [App Configuration](https://github.com/ryan-neil/gosurf/tree/main/server#%EF%B8%8F-app-configuration) section of the GoSurf server directory and have a look under the hood.
 If we missed your favorite spot let us know!
 We're always looking to expand our forecasting reach.

 GoSurf is and always will be [Open Source](https://opensource.com/resources/what-open-source) and for the surfing community.